skrj-gh/nvm_simulation/Readme.md

 This will ensure all required submodule are present and updated.

 ## Setup with VS Code and Docker development container
 1.)
 Get [VS CODE](https://code.visualstudio.com/) and necessary [extensions](https://code.visualstudio.com/docs/remote/remote-overview) for remote container development.
-Also Docker needs to be installed on your system.
+Also make sure Docker is installed on your system and that docker commands can be executed by non-root users.
+We recommend installing docker via [their repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and also following their [post-installation guide](https://docs.docker.com/engine/install/linux-postinstall/).

 ![alt text](img/extension.gif)